Do You Base Your Prices on a Minimum Gross Profit?

 Instead, I recommend a three-step process that aligns internal profit requirements with external market realities, a process that also gives you critical information about your business.

-So, how high should your gross margin be?
+So, how high should your gross profit be?

 I include personal living expenses in the minimum gross margin calculation because small business owners such as sole proprietors or members of an LLC often have to live on their companies' net income.
 That does not necessarily apply to corporations as the owners typically receive a salary (part of overhead expenses).